mhmaqbool/mobilerec/README.md

 # mobilerec
 This repository contains the baselines for mobilerec dataset.
+MobileRec is a large-scale app recommendation dataset.
+There are 19.3 million user\item interactions.
+This is a 5-core dataset.
+User\item interactions are sorted in ascending chronological order.
+There are 0.7 million users who have had at least five distinct interactions.There are 10173 apps in total.

 # Requirements

 - Python 3.8 or above
 - RecBole 1.1.1
 - Pytorch

+# Dataset Language
+English

 # Data Fields
 |   **Feature**  |                                                                           **Description**                                                                          |